aymerick/kowa/README.md

 All these features are optionnals: only take what your need.

-Technically, the server is written in Go and the client is an Ember.js application that you can find inside the `client` directory.
+The server is written in Go and the client is an Ember.js application that you can find at <https://github.com/aymerick/kowa-client>.

 ## Development setup